 Alexis (Lexi) is the smallest of triplets born to Chip and Christy Fead Kaiser on November 23, 2002.
 Shortly after her birth, Lexi was diagnosed with cerebral palsy.
 Though faced with the challenges that a special needs child brings to a family, the Kaiser family has faced each challenge with courage and with resolve.
-Lexi and her triplet siblings, Kelly and Trey, now fourteen years old, have a bond that is unyielding.
-Two years younger than her siblings, Hallie Kaiser is the youngest of the Kaiser family; Hallie is also attentive to Lexi and shares that same unyielding bond.
+Lexi and her triplet siblings, Kelli and Trey, now nineteen years old, have a bond that is unyielding.
+Two years younger than their siblings, Hallie Kaiser is the youngest of the Kaiser family; Hallie is also attentive to Lexi and shares that same unyielding bond.

 Lexi’s first school experience was a happy time at Jacob’s Ladder in Roswell, Georgia.
 Jacob’s Ladder is a school established to provide services to children

 with neurological needs.
 Lexi’s years at Jacob’s Ladder were productive and helpful to her development.
-Lexi attends Cobb County, Georgia’s Dodgen Elementary School and loves the
+Lexi attends Cobb County, Georgia's Lassiter High School and loves the interaction

 One of Lexi’s greatest loves is her participation in the Sandy Plains Challenger Baseball League.
 Playing since she was five years old has given her the